 - Don’t pay off creditors where you have personal guarantees as you will be asked to justify it and possibly repay this

-Stay tuned to the Jameson, Smith & Co. blog for all the latest insolvency, administration, liquidation and business rescue news.
+Stay tuned to Company Debt for all the latest insolvency, administration, liquidation and business rescue news.
 Or get in touch for a free, confidential consultation with an experienced business turnaround practitioner.